Same-sex marriage in Colima

 Same-sex marriage has been legal in Colima since 12 June 2016.
-On 25 May 2016, a bill to legalise same-sex marriage passed the Congress of Colima and was published as law in the state's official journal on 11 June.
-It came into effect the next day.
-Colima had previously recognized same-sex civil unions, but this "separate but equal" treatment of granting civil unions to same-sex couples and marriage to opposite-sex couples was declared discriminatory by the Supreme Court of Justice of the Nation in June 2015.
-Congress had passed a civil union bill in 2013 but repealed it in 2016 shortly before the legalization of same-sex marriage.
+The Congress of Colima passed a same-sex marriage bill by 24 votes to 0 on 25 May 2016.
+It was signed by Governor José Ignacio Peralta, and published as law in the state's official journal on 11 June.
+It came into effect the next day, making Colima the seventh Mexican state to open marriage to same-sex couples.
+Colima had previously recognized same-sex civil unions, but this "separate but equal" treatment was declared discriminatory by the Supreme Court of Justice of the Nation on 17 June 2015.
+Congress had passed a civil union bill in July 2013 but repealed it in May 2016 shortly before the legalization of same-sex marriage.

 Civil unions

-On 4 July 2013, the Congress of Colima approved an amendment to article 147 of the State Constitution to establish same-sex civil unions (enlace conyugal, /es/).
-Within 30 days, seven of Colima's ten municipalities had approved the constitutional change.
-A group of citizens filed a lawsuit challenging the reform, arguing that providing only civil unions to same-sex couples and marriage to opposite-sex couples was discrimination on the basis of sexual orientation.
-On 18 March 2015, a district court judge declared that "separate but equal treatment is discriminatory" and unconstitutional.
-The decision also stated that section 201 of the Civil Code, which defined gendered roles for men and women, was discriminatory and reiterated that adoption open to heterosexual married couples must also be open to same-sex couples.
-Shortly after the ruling, a local LGBTQ group announced it would help any couple who joined in a civil union to receive a marriage license.
-The state appealed the ruling, and on 17 June 2015 the Mexican Supreme Court agreed that the "separate but equal" union laws violated the Constitution of Mexico.
-The state subsequently announced that it would repeal article 147 and pass a same-sex marriage law.
+On 4 July 2013, the Congress of Colima approved an amendment to article 147 of the State Constitution establishing same-sex civil unions (enlace conyugal, /es/).
+Within thirty days, seven of Colima's ten municipalities had approved the constitutional change.
+The legislation was signed by Governor Mario Anguiano Moreno, and went into effect on 4 August 2013.
+Subsequently, a group of activists filed a lawsuit challenging the reform, arguing that providing civil unions to same-sex couples and marriage to opposite-sex couples was discrimination on the basis of sexual orientation.
+On 18 March 2015, a district court judge declared that this "separate but equal" treatment was discriminatory and unconstitutional.
+The decision also held that section 201 of the Civil Code, which defined gendered roles for men and women, was discriminatory and reiterated that adoption open to heterosexual married couples must also be open to same-sex couples.
+Shortly after the ruling, a local LGBT advocacy group announced it would help any couple who had joined in a civil union to receive a marriage license.
+The state appealed the ruling, and on 17 June 2015 the Supreme Court of Justice of the Nation agreed that the "separate but equal" union laws violated the Constitution of Mexico.
+The state government subsequently announced that it would repeal article 147 and pass a same-sex marriage law.

-On 5 May 2016, Congress unanimously repealed the civil union provisions.
-All unions performed before the repeal are recognized by the state and can be converted into marriage upon request.
+Congress unanimously repealed the civil union provisions on 5 May 2016.
+The ability to enter into a civil union was closed off on 29 May, the date the law came into force.
+No further unions are granted in Colima, and couples may retain their status as civil partners or convert their union into a recognized marriage.